Crown of Ireland Act 1542

-The Crown of Ireland Act 1542 is an Act passed by the Parliament of Ireland (33 Hen.
-8 c.
-1) on 18 June 1542, which created the title of King of Ireland for King Henry VIII of England and his successors, who previously ruled the island as Lord of Ireland.
+The Crown of Ireland Act 1542 (33 Hen.
+8. c.
+1 (I)) is an act of the Parliament of Ireland passed on 18 June 1542, which created the title of "King of Ireland" for monarchs of England and their successors; previous monarchs had ruled Ireland as Lords of Ireland.
+The first monarch to hold the title was King Henry VIII of England.

-The long title of the Act was "An Act that the King of England, his Heirs and Successors, be Kings of Ireland".
+The long title of the act was "An Act that the King of England, his Heirs and Successors, be Kings of Ireland".
 Among the 18th-century Irish Patriot Party it was called the Act of Annexation.

 Background

 The pope in 1171 abolished the High Kingship of Ireland (of 9th-century origin, successor to the Kingship of Tara) and devalued the ancient Kingdoms of Ireland.

 Under Laudabiliter, a papal bull, the ancient realm was disestablished and turned into a feudal province of the Holy See of the Roman Catholic Church under the temporal power of the monarch of England who henceforth held the title Lord of Ireland, relinquishing to the papacy the annual tribute levied upon the nobility and people of Ireland.

-The Act was passed in the Parliament of Ireland, meeting in Dublin, on 18 June 1542, being read out to parliament in English and Irish.
+The act was passed in the Parliament of Ireland, meeting in Dublin, on 18 June 1542, being read out to parliament in English and Irish.